Beware of Direct-to-Consumer-Marketed Private Loans

-Depending on when the school learns about the loan and the amount, an over-award may happen, leaving the borrower subject to the possible loss of eligibility for campus-based, state or federal loan or grant funds.
+Depending on when the school learns about the loan and the amount, an over-award may happen, leaving the borrower subject to the possible loss of eligibility for all types of financial aid.

 Before you sign for a private student loan, talk to your school’s financial aid office.

 Aggressive direct-to-consumer marketing for student loans is increasing.
 Many companies and universities share customer information with their affiliates, credit bureaus, and companies with which they do business.

 Lenders will send solicitations that are often misleading and confusing, especially if it's the first time the student has taken out a loan.